phoenixframework/phoenix/guides/request_lifecycle.md

 ## From endpoint to views

-As we built our first page, we could start to understand how the request life-cycle is put together.
+Having built our first page, we're beginning to understand how the request life-cycle is put together.
 Now let's take a more holistic look at it.

 All HTTP requests start in our application endpoint.
 You can find it as a module named `HelloWeb.Endpoint` in `lib/hello_web/endpoint.ex`.
 Once you open up the endpoint file, you will see that, similar to the router, the endpoint has many calls to `plug`. `Plug` is a library and a specification for stitching web applications together.
 It is an essential part of how Phoenix handles requests and we will discuss it in detail in the [Plug guide](plug.html) coming next.